Battle of Raichur

-The Battle of Raichur was a battle fought between the Vijayanagara Empire and the Sultanate of Bijapur in 1520 in the town of Raichur, India.
+The Battle of Raichur was fought between the Vijayanagara Empire and the Sultanate of Bijapur in 1520 in the town of Raichur, India.
 It resulted in a decisive victory for Vijayanagara forces, and the Bijapur ruler was defeated and pushed across the river Krishna.

 Background

-The fort of Raichur was built by Kakatiya king Rudra in 1284, and passed on to the Vijayanagara Kingdom after the decline of Kakatiyas.
+The fort of Raichur was built by Kakatiya king Prataparudra in 1294, and passed on to the Vijayanagara Kingdom after the decline of Kakatiyas.
 Ever since, the fort had been under dispute for nearly two centuries.
-The fort, along with other areas of the northern Deccan, was captured by Muhammad Bin Tughluq in 1323.The Bahmani Sultanate captured the fort in 1347.
-Saluva Narasimha Deva Raya attempted to recapture the city of Raichur from the Bahmanis, but failed.The immediate prelude to the Battle of Raichur began in the year 1520.
+The fort, along with other areas of the northern Deccan, was captured by Muhammad Bin Tughluq in 1323.
+The Bahmani Sultanate captured the fort in 1347.
+Saluva Narasimha Deva Raya attempted to recapture the city of Raichur from the Bahmanis, but failed.
+The immediate prelude to the Battle of Raichur began in the year 1520.
 In that year, Krishnadevaraya sent Seyed Maraikar, a Muslim in his service, to Goa with a large sum of money to buy horses.
 Maraikar betrayed Krishnadevaraya's cause and went to Adil Khan with the money and offered his services.
-Krishnadevaraya made a demand that Maraikar be returned along with the money which was duly refused.
+Krishnadevaraya's demand that Maraikar be returned along with the money was duly refused.
 During the period of peace Krishnadevaraya made extensive preparations for a grand attack on Raichur Doab.
-After the court decided that Raichur should be attacked, the king invited Military Commander Pemmasani Ramalinga Nayudu (Nayakas) in his service to take part in the battle.